Wesley Sonck: International career

 Sonck was called for the Belgium national team during the 2010 World Cup qualifiers.
 In the match versus Spain he scored Belgium's only goal in that match, thus ending Casillas and Reina's undefeated streak of 710 minutes.

 Coaching career

 On 3 August 2017, Sonck was hired as manager of the Belgian U18 national team.
 In March 2020, he was put in charge of the U-19 national team.

+Television career

+Sonck is a regular football analyst in Belgian TV sport shows and podcasts.
+In 2020, he made his debut as host of a television program in De Container Cup.